 Another scenario is if your child borrows your car and lives in the same house.
 If you signed a driver exclusion form, then it is illegal for them to drive your car at all.
 This is because when they drive, your insurance does not apply anymore.
 In other words, when they drive, your car does not have coverage.
 Of course, it may still be tempting to let them drive anyway.
 Just remember that in an accident, you may end up paying for everything and your child may be sued.
-Whether these risks are worth the risk, it is up to you.
+Whether these risks are worth the risk, is up to you.

 Can Someone Else Drive My Car Under My Insurance?

-There is always some confusion whether a car insurance is for the driver or for the car.
+There is always some confusion about whether car insurance is for the driver or for the car.
 Technically, car insurance is for the car.
 As such, even with your own car insurance, if you drive an uninsured vehicle, then you may not have coverage.
 Likewise, if somebody with no insurance drives your insured car, then they have coverage.
-This is applicable for people who do not live with you.
+This is applicable to people who do not live with you.
 Because they will only borrow your car for a few hours at most, there is no additional risk.

 People who live with you can also drive your car.
 This time, though, there are consequences.
 Drivers in your household must be named in your policy.
 This is because insurance companies assume that they will borrow your car from time to time.
 The more they drive your car, the higher the risks.
 Therefore, insurers also increase your premium.
-If you do not want your premium affected, you can opt to exclude these drivers in your policy.
+If you do not want your premium affected, you can opt to exclude these drivers from your policy.

 What Happens If Someone Gets In An Accident In My Car?